SOUTH CAROLINA DUI LAWYER

 - Immigration consequences that could affect status in the country

 In many cases, protecting your license, employment, and long-term record is just as important as the outcome in court.
-A focused DUI defense strategy considers both the criminal case and these broader consequences.
+A focused South Carolina DUI lawyer considers both the criminal case and these broader consequences.

 Because DUI penalties and consequences escalate quickly, and differ based on the facts of the case, the sooner you speak with a lawyer, the more options you may have.